 I want to understand why you would point the finger at Foden instead of Pep and the systems that raised him when that same system makes Foden a star within its confines.
 As far as Pep is concerned, this is his best work yet, and I am not saying that sarcastically as Foden is the embodiment of a perfect system player, and proof of how well the system works and to its own devices, Foden is eureka player.
 It’s just that, to me, when you hardline it like that, there is nothing left - an inverse of the Grealish lobotomy.

-The next stage of evolution is clearly cybernetics… where man and machine work as one… :lol: I’m teasing, but I still believe that if you want true individual brilliance, you’re going to find it harder and harder to come by as more “Foden’s” come through who are not designed to function in anything but pristine systems devoid of chaos that struggle when the contingency come in thicker and faster than the system updates do… I hope you get what I’m alluding to here ;)
+The next stage of evolution is clearly cybernetics… where man and machine work as one… I’m teasing, but I still believe that if you want true individual brilliance, you’re going to find it harder and harder to come by as more “Foden’s” come through who are not designed to function in anything but pristine systems devoid of chaos that struggle when the contingency come in thicker and faster than the system updates do… I hope you get what I’m alluding to here

-The next stage of evolution is clearly cybernetics… where man and machine work as one… :lol: I’m teasing, but I still believe that if you want true individual brilliance, you’re going to find it harder and harder to come by as more “Foden’s” come through who are not designed to function in anything but pristine systems devoid of chaos that struggle when the contingency come in thicker and faster than the system updates do… I hope you get what I’m alluding to here ;)
+I disagree because the current state of football and the direction it is taking is emphasizing and will continue to emphasize individual qualityThe next stage of evolution is clearly cybernetics… where man and machine work as one… I’m teasing, but I still believe that if you want true individual brilliance, you’re going to find it harder and harder to come by as more “Foden’s” come through who are not designed to function in anything but pristine systems devoid of chaos that struggle when the contingency come in thicker and faster than the system updates do… I hope you get what I’m alluding to here

-There is no such thing as a football system devoid of chaos.
+You have said this in two posts, but I realise you keep taking things to absolutes disregarding the in between, in this instance that Pep’s football is designed to keep chaos and optioning to the bare minimum and stifle and stymie the opposition for extensive periods of time.
+There’s nothing wrong with that and it’s the objective of the game - to strike without been struck, but there’s a reason why many see it as boring, robotic and risk averse.
+There’s also a reason why Pep is most overwhelmed by chaos that his contingencies can’t contain.
+It is the point at which his teams are likely to become unstuck.There is no such thing as a football system devoid of chaos.
 Chaos is the essence of football.
-You have 22 human beings on the pitch who constantly have to make decisions within fractions of a second, there is always going to be entropy.
-You can tell your players "A occupies these coordinates on the pitch, B occupies those coordinates and when A moves, B does XYZ" but all it takes for your instructions to become pointless without self-responsible adaptation by your players is for one team mate (or opponent) to be a little bit too late or too early while following instructions.
+You have 22 human beings on the pitch who constantly have to make decisions within fractions of a second.
+You can tell your players "A occupies these coordinates on the pitch, B occupies those coordinates and when A moves, B does XYZ" because all it takes for your instructions to become pointless without autonomous adaptation by the players is for one team mate (or opponent) to be a little bit too late or too early while following instructions.
 Or forgetting what he was supposed to do (which becomes more likely the more complicated your instructions become).
-Or miscontroling the ball.
-Or ...

 It's not how stuff works.
 Football is chaos by definition and even the biggest control freaks in the sport know this and transport their vision by enabling their players to think for themselves.
 Which is why coaches like Guardiola work best with very intelligent players like Messi, Lahm, Iniesta, Xavi, Busquets, Gündogan, Rodri, etc.

-I should bet you think I hate the system given I post so much against it.
+The academy that champions that system more than any other is the same academy that produced Messi, Iniesta and now Lamine YamalI should bet you think I hate the system given I post so much against it.
 I admire it for what it is, however, but I am glad it has failed to assimilate everything in its path.
 If it ever does, I question whether we’ll ever see another Maradona, Best, Pele, Ronaldo (or even C. Ronaldo) etc. again.
-The greats of the future will be so much more sterilised if the old ways are eradicated.
+The hreats of the future will be so much more sterilised if the old ways are eradicated.

 You have said this in two posts, but I realise you keep taking things to absolutes disregarding the in between, in this instance that Pep’s football is designed to keep chaos and optioning to the bare minimum and stifle and stymie the opposition for extensive periods of time.
 There’s nothing wrong with that and it’s the objective of the game - to strike without been struck, but there’s a reason why many see it as boring, robotic and risk averse.
 There’s also a reason why Pep is most overwhelmed by chaos that his contingencies can’t contain.
 It is the point at which his teams are likely to become unstuck.